Top 10 Virtual Assistant Tools (Free + Paid)

 Cons

-The free plan fills up quickly if clients share folders with you.
+Dropbox Free fills up quickly if clients share folders with you.

 Upgrade is often needed sooner than you expect if you work with multiple clients.